gcobos/leggedbot/README.md

 Abstract:
-Construction of an legged robot controller, using arduino.
+Construction of a legged robot controller, using arduino.

 Interface:
 It uses up to 12 channels (pins 2-13), and pins 1 and 2 to control the movements using serial communication.